top of page

 The Scone Course

-oven (definitely not the microwave!) and prepare a more floral tea to pair with the scones, clotted cream and jam.
-Darjeeling and Earl Grey go beautifully with scones because this course is not too sweet.
-Loose leaf teas are much more flavoursome
+While your guests enjoy the savoury first course, gently warm the scones in the oven (definitely not the microwave!).
+Prepare a more floral tea to pair with the scones, clotted cream, and jam.
+Darjeeling and Earl Grey complement scones beautifully, as this course is not overly sweet.
+Loose leaf teas are much more flavourful, enhancing the scone's taste.
+Use no more than half a teaspoon of tea leaves per person.
+If the tea is too strong, it will mask the floral flavors.

 The Sweet Course